May217/May217.github.io/index.md

  # May Elizalde's Portfolio

- I am a computer science major at CSUF and I plan opn graduating in 2027
+ I am a computer science major at CSUF and I plan on graduating in 2027

  ## Favorite CPSC 120L Labs